thisisntnathan/MoFlowGAN/README.md

 # MoFlowGAN

 You've found the working repo for MoFlowGAN, a normalizing flow that can be trained like a GAN to generate high quality molecular graphs.
-The code here works, so bear with us as we put a last minute shine on things before we release our preprint!
+The code here works, so feel free to train your own model while we put a last minute shine on things before we release our preprint!

 ## Training your own model